Home » Oranges and Hermit Crabs: What You Need to Know

 can hermit crabs have oranges?

 Hermit crabs can smell great distances in humid weather and are drawn to fruit near their habitats.
-In the wild, if oranges are nearby, hermit crabs can find them, pick them apart, and digest them.

 are oranges good for hermit crabs?

-Do Hermit Crabs Like Oranges?
+Hermit Crabs Like Eating Oranges

-Are Oranges Good for Hermit Crabs?
+Why Oranges Are Good for Hermit Crabs

 Calories66